History of the Jews in Istanbul: 408 to 1453

 During the Byzantine Iconoclasm, Jews were heavily persecuted.
 During the reign of Emperor Leo IV the Khazar (775–780), and later during the reign of Basil I (867 - 886), the community was completely destroyed.
 However, since it was the Byzantine capital and the biggest economical center of the period, the community recovered after Leo VI (886–911) restored religious freedom to the Jews.
 Benjamin of Tudela, who visited Constantinople in 1176, reported that the Jews lived outside the city limits.
-The community numbered two thousand Jewish rabbis and five hundred Karaites.
+The community numbered two thousand Rabbanite Jews and five hundred Karaites.
 Some were engaged in silk production, others were merchants, and some were extremely wealthy.
 Rabbi Solomon of Egypt even served as the king's physician, and the Jews enjoyed his influence in the ranks of the government.
 Although, the general attitude towards them was still negative.

 1453 to 1660

 The Ottoman conquest of Constantinople vastly improved the situation of the Jews in the city, and made it grow larger.
 Sultan Mehmed II made Constantinople his capital city, and saw a need to repopulate it.
 For this goal he started transferring populations from all around the empire into the city.
 During that policy, Jews from the Greek, Macedonian, Albanian, Bulgarian, and Turkish communities were brought to Istanbul.
 Almost all of the Jews who were brought to the city during the twenty years this policy took place were Romaniote.
 Although it was illegal for the transferred people to leave Istanbul, Ottoman documents show that already in the 70s of the 15th century some of them returned to the Balkans.

 According to a census conducted in 1478, approximately 7,000 or 8,000 Jews lived in the city.
 Until 1688, the Romaniote community formed the majority in the city (55.6% of all Jews in 1608, 57% in 1623 and 27.8% in 1688).

 The fabric of the Ottoman Jewish society changed with waves of immigration of Ashkenazi, Sephardi, and Italian Jews, who all built separate and autonomous congregations.
 In the 16th and 17th centuries, a significant number of congregations named "Seniora" was founded by the financial support of Gracia Mendes Nasi for the anusim from Portugal settling in Istanbul.
 Ashkenazi Jews continued to settle in Istanbul in the 15th, 16th, 17th, and 20th centuries, and despite forming only 5.9% of all Jews in the city in 1608, they were slow to assimilate among the Sephardi Jews, who came to form the majority of Jews in Istanbul by 1688.